 Dr. Itzhak Krinsky, Ph.D. has served as a director since January 2019.
-Dr. Krinsky currently serves as a member of the audit committee of Globrands Ltd., a position he has held since July 2018.
-Prior to that, Dr. Krinsky served as a member of the nominating and corporate governance committee of Advanz Pharma Corp. (formerly known as Concordia Healthcare Corp), a position he held from May 2017 to September 2018.
-Dr. Krinsky previously worked at Teva Pharmaceuticals Industries Ltd., most recently as a Senior Executive, Special Assignments from May 2016 to February 2017 and as the Chairman of Teva Japan and South Korea and Head of Business Development, Asia Pacific from October 2012 to April 2016.
-Dr. Krinsky served as a director of Kamada Ltd. from November 2017 to November 2019.
+Dr. Krinsky currently serves as a director and member of the audit committee of Globrands Ltd., Noramco Inc. and Woodstock Sterile Solutions, positions he has held since July 2018, September 2018 and April 2021, respectively.
+Dr. Krinsky previously worked at Teva Pharmaceuticals Industries Ltd. as the Chairman of Teva Japan, Chairman of Teva South Korea and Head of Business Development, Asia Pacific from October 2012 to April 2016.
+Dr. Krinsky served as a director of Kamada Ltd. from November 2017 to November 2019 and as a member of the nominating and corporate governance committee of Advanz Pharma Corp. (formerly known as Concordia Healthcare Corp) from May 2017 to September 2018.
 He holds a B.A. and M.A. in economics from Tel Aviv University and a Ph.D. in economics from McMaster University.